sanazjml/QuantISH_pipeline/TMA-CISH/Readme.md

 ### Downstream analysis

 - Otsu thresholding has been done for two class classification of positive control intensities to filter out unreliable spots if is needed in the analysis. (use Otsu.R  script)
-- Average expression and expression variability can be quantified using Downstream.R script.
+- Average expression and expression variability can be quantified using Downstream_CISH.R script.
 Actually the csv outputs of the pipeline.scala contains all information needed for quantification.
 However, files should be aggeragated and mapped to the patients' annotation resulting in a single file containing the spot IDs and patients names as well (like a table named CCNE1 in script).
-Then Downstream.R script can be used to quantify average expression and expression variability for each individual spot and patient directly.
+Then Downstream_CISH.R script can be used to quantify average expression and expression variability for each individual spot and patient directly.
+- Applying ANOVA on nested factorial linear models to perform variance analysis has been done via lmnf.R.